Skip to Content

 The late signs occurred mostly in the last 3 days of life, had lower frequency, and were highly specific for impending death in 3 days.
 Late signs included the following:

 In particular, the high positive likelihood ratios (LRs) of pulselessness on the radial artery (positive LR, 15.6), respiration with mandibular movement (positive LR, 10), decreased urine output (≤200 cc/d) (positive LR, 15.2), Cheyne-Stokes breathing (positive LR, 12.4), and death rattle (positive LR, 9) suggest that these physical signs can be useful for the diagnosis of impending death.
 Because of low sensitivity, the absence of these signs cannot rule out impending death.
+A prospective observational study that examined vital signs in the last 7 days of life reported that blood pressure and oxygen saturation decreased as death approached.
+However, a large proportion of patients had normal vital signs, even in the last 12 hours of life.
+Moderate changes in vital signs from baseline could not definitively rule in or rule out impending death in 3 days.
+Therefore, predicting death is difficult, even with careful and repeated observations.

 Several other late signs that have been found to be useful for the diagnosis of impending death include the following: